yoyotruly/yoyotruly/README.md

-### Hi there, my name is Yoyo.
+# Hi there, my name is Yoyo.
 Nice to meet you! 👋

+🔭 I’m currently working on building a full-stack recommender system for beers and ciders
+🌱 I’m currently learning ML system design
+💬 Ask me about machine learning engineering, NLP, RecSys, end-to-end machine learning
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yoyoyangca/)
+⚡ Fun fact: I'm a proud mom of 2 rescue doggos 🐶🐶 My dream is to own a farm and help hundreds of abandoned, abused or neglected animals

 <!--
 **yoyotruly/yoyotruly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.